bowl (noun, verb) /boʊl/ LISTEN

 The Super Bowl is the championship game of the US National Football League.
 The game is played on the first Sunday in February every year.
 As well as the tens of thousands of people watching the game in the stadium, there are millions watching it on TV.
 It is often the TV show with the highest audience figures in the US.
 In addition to the game, there is also entertainment at half time and, because the game is so popular, the halftime show normally includes big-name acts.
-Here is a clip of Lady Gaga performing at last year’s halftime show:
+Here is a clip of Lady Gaga performing at a recent halftime show:

 Bowl is also the verb used for throwing a cricket ball to the batter.
 The person throwing the ball is called the bowler.

 Did you know?

 Ten-pin bowling is a popular game, especially in the US.
 This clip from The Simpsons shows Homer working at his “dream job” in a bowling alley: